M. William Howard Jr.: Career

 During his tenure at NYTS, the Seminary inaugurated two academic partnerships with area graduate schools in social work and urban studies, doubled its endowment, and won the Arthur Vining Davis Foundations Award for Excellence.

 Howard was a member of the Council on Foreign Relations for over 20 years.
 He held an elected position on the Board of Directors of New Jersey Resources from 2005 to 2022, and was a member of the Rutgers University Board of Governors from 2003 to 2013.
 He chaired the university's Board from 2007 to 2010.
 He served as a trustee of the National Urban League from 1981 to 1988 and of the Children's Defense Fund from 1980 to 1985.
-In 2007, he chaired the New Jersey Death Penalty Study Commission, which led to the abolition of the death penalty in that State.
+In 2007, he chaired the New Jersey Death Penalty Study Commission, which led to the abolition of the death penalty in that state.

-Howard was pastor of Bethany Baptist Church, established in 1871 as the first Baptist church founded by Blacks in Newark, from 2000 to 2015.
-He was ordained at Rockford, Illinois' Pilgrim Baptist Church in 1974 by the American Baptist Churches USA.
+Howard was pastor of Bethany Baptist Church, established in 1871 as the first Baptist church founded by African Americans in Newark, from 2000 to 2015.
+He was ordained at Rockford, Illinois' Pilgrim Baptist Church in 1974 by the American Baptist Churches, USA.
 He has received several keys to cities and has been awarded honorary degrees from Morehouse College, Miles College, Central College, Bloomfield College.
 Rutgers University, and Essex County College.

 Since 2016, he has worked with for-profit and not-for-profit organizations on issues of governance, management and leadership.

-In 2020, Black, Not Dutch was published by African World Press.
+In 2020, Black, Not Dutch was published by Africa World Press.
 This is Dr. Howard's account of how the Reformed Church in America responded to the Black Manifesto and its demand for reparations to African Americans for slavery and subsequent oppression.

+In 2022, Howard joined with other residents of his community in demonstrating how a diverse community can live together, employing values of justice, fair play and mutual respect.
+They have led the community in conversations related to reparations for the enslavement of Africans in America; protecting public schools from efforts to limit instruction in the history and culture of diverse populations; affordable housing; opposition to book banning; gun safety; the Township’s Master Plan; treatment of local students with different sexual orientation; and recognition of African American history in the region, all topics deemed vital to engagement of the kind that strengthens community.